UV1 Cancer Vaccine Description For 2022

 UV1 Cancer Vaccine Clinical Trials

 The LUNGVAC study is designed to assess the impact of UV1 in combination with standard-of-care immunotherapy, the anti-PD1 checkpoint inhibitor pembrolizumab.
 Topline data read-out from LUNGVAC is anticipated by the end of 2024.
 The primary endpoint of the trial will be progression-free survival.
-Secondary endpoints will include overall survival, response rate, duration of response and safety.
+Secondary endpoints will include overall survival, response rate, duration of response, and safety.
 The principal investigator for LUNGVAC is Professor Odd Terje Brustugun, a leading oncologist in the Nordic region with active involvement in multiple international lung cancer clinical trials.

 Clinical Activity of Combined Telomerase Vaccination and Pembrolizumab in Unresectable Melanoma: University of Iowa Holden Comprehensive Cancer Center.

 Ultimovacs ASA - positive topline results from the first cohort of 20 patients in its ongoing US-based Phase I clinical trial evaluating the Company's lead candidate, UV1, combined with a PD-1 checkpoint inhibitor, pembrolizumab, as a first-line treatment in patients with metastatic malignant melanoma.
-The results confirm the achievement of the primary endpoints of safety and tolerability and indicate initial signs of clinical response.
+The results confirm the achievement of the primary safety and tolerability endpoints and indicate initial signs of clinical response.

 UV1 is being tested in different randomized Phase II trials: The INITIUM trial is an Ultimovacs-sponsored, global, randomized Phase II trial for patients with metastatic malignant melanoma; The NIPU trial is a randomized, multi-center Phase II trial in which the universal cancer vaccine, UV1, is investigated in combination with the checkpoint inhibitors, ipilimumab, and nivolumab, as second-line treatment in mesothelioma.
-In addition, a third Phase II clinical trial will evaluate UV1 in a new cancer indication combined with indication-specific standard of care cancer therapies different from those tested in INITIUM (malignant melanoma, 154 patients) and NIPU (mesothelioma, 118 patients).
+In addition, a third Phase II clinical trial will evaluate UV1 in a new cancer indication combined with indication-specific standard-of-care cancer therapies different from those tested in INITIUM (malignant melanoma, 154 patients) and NIPU (mesothelioma, 118 patients).